jarolrod/gui-qml/src/qml/README.md

 # Development Process

-This repo is synced with the [Core repo](https://github.com/bitcoin/bitcoin) on a weekly basis, or as needed to resolve conflicts.
+This repo is synced with the [Bitcoin Core repo](https://github.com/bitcoin/bitcoin) on a weekly basis, or as needed to resolve conflicts.

 Contributions are welcome from all, developers and designers.
 If you are a new contributor, please read [CONTRIBUTING.md](../../CONTRIBUTING.md).

 # Compile and Run

-The `master` branch is only guaranteed to work and build on `Debian-based` systems and `macOS`.
+The master branch is only guaranteed to work and build on Debian-based systems and macOS.
 Support for more systems will be confirmed and documented as the project matures.

 ### Dependencies
-Aside from the dependencies listed in [build-unix.md](../../doc/build-unix.md), `Debian` based systems require the following additional dependencies:
+Aside from the dependencies listed in [build-unix.md](../../doc/build-unix.md), Debian based systems require the following additional dependencies:

 ```
 sudo apt install qtdeclarative5-dev qtquickcontrols2-5-dev
 ```

-No additional dependencies, besides those in [build-osx.md](../../doc/build-osx.md), are needed for `macOS`.
+No additional dependencies, besides those in [build-osx.md](../../doc/build-osx.md), are needed for macOS.

 ### Build

 For instructions on how to build and compile Bitcoin Core, refer to your respective systems build docs.

-To add support for building the `qml` GUI, you must configure with the following option:
+To add support for building the qml GUI, you must configure with the following option:

 ```